Medical education and workforce development

 Updated | 5 Min Read

 The primary role of medical education is to produce a competent health care workforce capable of meeting the health care needs of our population.
-Therefore, the central goal of our health care workforce must be the elimination of health inequity.
+Therefore, the central goal of our health care workforce must be the elimination of health care imbalances.

-The health care workforce as historically and conventionally conceived has not accomplished this goal, and in many ways has contributed to and compounded the problems.
-The effort to develop a workforce capable of addressing health inequity will produce a number of outcomes.
-Increased diversity and an improved sense of belonging will be among the most notable.
+The health care workforce as historically and conventionally conceived has not accomplished this goal, and in many ways, has contributed to and compounded the problems.
+The effort to develop a workforce capable of addressing health care imbalances will produce a number of outcomes.
+An improved demographic mix and sense of belonging for members of the health care workforce will be among the most notable.
 This is the perspective that informs the work to which our team is dedicated.
 Specific examples are outlined below.

 Reimagining Medical Education: The Future of Health Equity and Social Justice